Stéphane Bern: Education and personal life

 Bern went to high school at Lycée Carnot in Paris, and he graduated from the École de management de Lyon in 1985.
-His parents, Melita Schlanger and Louis Bern, were born to Polish parents of Jewish families who had emigrated to Switzerland and France, before WW2.
+His parents, Melita Schlanger and Louis Bern, were born to Polish parents from Jewish families who had emigrated to Switzerland and France before WW2.
 He came out in the magazine Têtu in October 2009 and in the documentary "Vie privée, vie publique" (by Mireille Dumas), which aired on France 3 on 6 November 2009.

 Career

 Magazines

 Bern was editor of the magazine Dynasty from 1985 to 1987, and then worked as a journalist for Jours de France in 1988.
 Since 1999, he has been the deputy editor (Events section) of the magazine Le Figaro Madame.

 Radio

 Bern chronicled various royal families on Europe 1 from 1992 to 1997 before joining Radio Télévision Luxembourg and participating in the show Les Grosses Têtes.
 Since 2000, he has produced and hosted the show Le Fou du roi on France Inter, which is the most listened-to show in France during this time slot.
 He hosts Historiquement Vôtre with Mathieu Noël on Europe 1 since September 2020.